ddmitov/elephant-harness/README.md

 * **stdoutFunction:**
   This is the name of the function that will be executed every time when output is available on STDOUT.
-  The only parameter passed to the ``stdoutFunction`` function is the STDOUT string.
+  The only parameter passed to the ``stdoutFunction`` is the STDOUT string.
   This object property is mandatory.

 * **stderrFunction:**